 Camera systems shall be used only for legitimate law enforcement purposes in accordance with applicable law and departmental policy.
 All data recorded is tamperproof and only information may be added to identify and categorize the incident for future evidentiary use.
-All evidentiary data stored shall be documented and saved as evidence and are part of investigations.
+All evidentiary data stored shall be documented in a corresponding case investigation and saved as evidence.